luster-io/blog.luster.io/mobile-web-checklist.md

 applicable to any mobile website, some are specifically for people building apps.

+1) UX and UI
+2) Performance
+3) Homescreen and Offline

 ###Don't put touch interactions too close to edges of the screen.

   Unfortunately, mobile web apps are considered second class citizens relative